gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 When a parent schedules an update by calling `setState`, by default React reconciles its whole child subtree.
 This is because React can’t know whether an update in the parent would affect the child or not, and by default, React opts to be consistent.
 This may sound very expensive but in practice, it’s not a problem for small and medium-sized subtrees.

-When trees get too deep or wide, you can tell React to [memoize](https://en.wikipedia.org/wiki/Memoization) a subtree and reuse previous render result during shallowly equal prop changes:
+When trees get too deep or wide, you can tell React to [memoize](https://en.wikipedia.org/wiki/Memoization) a subtree and reuse previous render results during shallow equal prop changes:

 ```jsx{5}
 function Row({ item }) {